 Students are required to meet with their Dissertation Supervising Committees (except for the outside member) at least once per semester.
+After each committee meeting, the student will update the outside member on the student's research progress.

 Extensions.
-Rare requests to discipline leadership for extensions of the end-of-semester deadline may be allowed for up to 30 days into the following semester only if justified; since students have a six-month semester in which to hold a meeting, justification should generally not include committee scheduling difficulties or inability to organize a presentation in a timely way.
+Rare requests to discipline leadership for extensions of the end-of-semester deadline may be allowed for up to 30 days into the following semester only if justified; since students have a sixmonth semester in which to hold a meeting, justification should generally not include committee scheduling difficulties or inability to organize a presentation in a timely way.
 If an extension is allowed, a grade of Incomplete (I) should be posted for IBMS 6097 at the end of the semester in which the meeting is missed, and should only be changed to Satisfactory (S) if the student abides by the requirements of the extension.
 When an extended-deadline meeting takes place at the beginning of a semester, the expectation is that it does not count as the meeting for that semester, and another meeting will be convened by the end of the current semester.